Centro Sportivo Alagoano

-Centro Sportivo Alagoano (CSA) is a Brazilian professional football club based in Maceió, Alagoas.
-It competes in Série C, the third tier of Brazilian football, and Campeonato Alagoano, the top flight of the Alagoas state football league.
+Centro Sportivo Alagoano, commonly referred to by its initials CSA, is a Brazilian professional football club based in Maceió, Alagoas.
+It competes in Série D, the fourth tier of Brazilian football, and the Campeonato Alagoano, the top flight of the Alagoas state football league.
+The team play their home matches at the 20,000 seat Estádio Rei Pelé alongside their rivals Clube de Regatas Brasil.

-Founded on 7 September 1913, the home stadium is the Estádio Rei Pelé stadium, which has a capacity of 9,000.
-CSA's greatest rival is CRB.
+Founded on 7 September 1913, CSA has won a record forty Campeonato Alagoano titles, most recently in 2021, and 2 Copa Alagoas titles.
+They also finished as the runners-up of the 1999 Copa CONMEBOL, losing in the final to Talleres.